AlaikAsif/DualRAG-Ver2/src/rag/ARCHITECTURE.md

 Vector-based retrieval from document embeddings using Chroma vector database.

 ### sql/
-Database query generation and execution with text-to-SQL.
+Database query generation and execution with text-to-SQL and schema embeddings.

 ## Key Concepts